Penelope Knatchbull, Countess Mountbatten of Burma

-Penelope Meredith Mary Knatchbull, Countess Mountbatten of Burma (née Eastwood; born 16 April 1953), known between 1979 and 2005 as Lady Romsey and between 2005 and 2017 as The Lady Brabourne, is a British aristocrat and the wife of Norton Knatchbull, 3rd Earl Mountbatten of Burma.
+Penelope Meredith Mary Knatchbull, Countess Mountbatten of Burma (née Eastwood; born 16 April 1953) is a British aristocrat and the wife of Norton Knatchbull, 3rd Earl Mountbatten of Burma.
 Since 2010, she has served as High Steward of Romsey.

 Early life

-Born in London, she is the only daughter of Reginald Eastwood (1912–1980), founder of Angus Steakhouse, and Marian Hood (1926–2020).
-She had one younger brother, Peter Eastwood (1955–2013).
+Born in London, she is the only daughter of Reginald Wray Frank Eastwood (1912–1980), a butcher who became the founder of Angus Steakhouse, and Marian Elizabeth (1926–2020), née Hood.
+She had a younger brother, Peter Eastwood (1955–2013).
 She grew up and was educated in Switzerland.
 In 1976, she graduated from the London School of Economics.